TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-10-interactive-pause-in-multithreaded-python.md

 Scanning the internet is not trivial, but Python excels at such network I/O tasks thanks to its simplicity and its vast ecosystem of libraries.
 When dealing with the internet, however, it’s not uncommon to encounter rate-limited endpoints and strongly firewalled sites.
 For penetration testing and red-teaming, opsec is also an important consideration.
 This means features such as delay and interactive pause are crucial — I'd even say desirable — to ensuring success and low false positives.

 - **Delay** (or throttling) allows us to rate-limit requests fired below the 1-thread threshold.
 - **Interactive Pause** allows the user to adapt to changing circumstances.
-These include situations such as sudden network congestion leading to increased response time, WAFs kicking in due to excessive requests, local network failures, and sudden drops in bandwidth.
-Tools such as [feroxbuster](https://github.com/epi052/feroxbuster) have interactive pause for runtime addition of filters and pruning of exploration paths.
+These include situations such as sudden network congestion leading to increased response time, WAFs kicking in due to excessive requests, local network failures, and sudden drops in bandwidth.^[ [feroxbuster](https://github.com/epi052/feroxbuster), a popular pentesting tool, has interactive pause for runtime addition of filters and pruning of exploration paths.]

 In this post, I’ll be sharing how delay and interactive pause can be added to multithreaded Python scripts to enhance flexibility without compromising functionality.